awsdocs/amazon-eks-user-guide/doc_source/s3-csi.md

    1. For **Select IAM role**, select the name of an IAM role that you attached the Mountpoint for Amazon S3 CSI driver IAM policy to\.

-   1. \(Optional\) You can expand the **Optional configuration settings**\.
-If you select **Override** for the **Conflict resolution method**, one or more of the settings for the existing add\-on can be overwritten with the Amazon EKS add\-on settings\.
+   1. \(Optional\) Update the **Conflict resolution method** after expanding the **Optional configuration settings**\.
+If you select **Override**, one or more of the settings for the existing add\-on can be overwritten with the Amazon EKS add\-on settings\.
 If you don't enable this option and there's a conflict with your existing settings, the operation fails\.
 You can use the resulting error message to troubleshoot the conflict\.
 Before selecting this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to self\-manage\.

-   1. \(Optional\) You can expand the **Optional configuration settings** and fill **Configuration values** field for configuring tolerations.
+   1. \(Optional\) Configure tolerations in the **Configuration values** field after expanding the **Optional configuration settings**\.

    1. Choose **Next**\.